pegulabs/terms/alumnifire_privacy.md

 **"Log Data"** are pieces of information sent to us from your browser when you visit our service.
 These may include your computer's IP address, your browser type, other webpages you've visited or transactions you've completed, certain demographic information like your physical location, and other statistics.
+Log Data is not considered personal information or treated as such, but we may use your Log Data in conjunction with personal information to improve your experience on the Service.
 We collect and use this information to help understand and analyze the performance of our Service and better tailor the experience to users' needs.
 For example, we may modify the Site for the specific browser you are using.
-We do not treat Log Data as Personal Information or use it in association with other Personal Information, though we may aggregate, analyze and evaluate such information.

 ##### 2.4 Interactive Information